Guy Fieri Helps Re-Open Planet Hollywood Restaurant At Disney Springs In Orlando [Videos]

-The new Planet Hollywood Observatory restaurant finally re-opened on Friday, January 27 after being closed for almost a full year at Disney Springs which is part of Walt Disney World Resort in Orlando, Florida.
+The new Planet Hollywood Observatory restaurant finally re-opened on Friday, January 27 after being closed for almost a full year at Disney Spring, which is part of Walt Disney World Resort in Orlando, Florida.
 Set at the company’s flagship location, the new “re-imagined” Planet Hollywood restaurant is pretty spectacular and only slightly resembles the restaurant it once was.

 “It’s such a big project, such a large investment and there are so many new pieces to it.
 And to transform it within Disney Springs was a very big job.
 I think I expected it to have been ready two months earlier, or something like that.
 But all good things are worth waiting for,” said Robert Earl, founder and chairman of Planet Hollywood International Inc. to Biz Journals on Thursday.
 He estimates that the new restaurant cost his company about $25 million.